sailfishos-mirror/bind9/doc/notes/notes-9.21.19.rst

   the import function might overflow.
 This could lead to a memory corruption on the stack and ultimately a server crash.
 This has been fixed. :gl:`#5758`

+- Return FORMERR for queries with the EDNS Client Subnet FAMILY field set to 0.

+  :rfc:`7871` only defines families 1 (IPv4) and 2 (IPv6), and requires
+  FORMERR to be returned for all unknown families.
+Queries with the EDNS Client Subnet FAMILY field set to 0 now elicit responses with RCODE=FORMERR. :gl:`!11563`